nasa/fprime/docs/UsersGuide/dev/xml-specification.md

 **Enum children:**
 *enum_children* consists of the following, in any order:

-* An optional node `comment` containing comment text
+* An optional node `comment` containing comment text.

   `<comment>` *comment_text* `</comment>`